Dre Campbell Farm

 The powder works by damaging their exoskeletons, causing them to dehydrate and die.

-Therefore, sprinkle a thin layer of DE around entry points and any areas where you’ve seen these bugs.
-It will kill them not long after they’ve crawled through it.
+Therefore, sprinkle a thin layer of DE around entry points and any areas where you’ve seen seed bugs.
+It will kill them not long after they crawl through it.

 5. Keep Your Yard Free of Debris and Clutter

-These insects often seek shelter in rodent nests, under conifer bark, or other debris.
+These insects often seek shelter in rodent nests, under conifer bark, or in other debris.

-Therefore, keeping your yard free of clutter can minimize hiding spots for the bugs.
-It will also reduce the chances of them making their way into your home.
+So, keeping your yard free of clutter can minimize hiding spots for the bugs.
+It will also reduce the risk of them entering your home.

 6. Essential Oils

 Certain essential oils are known to repel insects, including stink bugs and seed bugs.
-Peppermint oil, lavender oil, and lemongrass oil are particularly effective.
+Peppermint, lavender, and lemongrass oils are particularly effective.

-You can create a natural bug repellent by mixing a few drops of one of these oils with water in a spray bottle.
+You can create a natural bug repellent by mixing 15 drops of one of these oils with 4 ounces of water in a spray bottle.

 7. Remove Attractants

-These bugs are attracted to conifer trees, especially during the fall when the bugs seek out seeds to feed on.
+These bugs are attracted to conifer trees, especially in the fall, when they seek out seeds to feed on.

-If you have conifer trees near your home, consider reducing the number of these trees.
+If you have conifers near your home, consider reducing their number.
 You can also trim them back to create some distance between the trees and your house.

-Also, keep your yard free of fallen pine cones and debris, as these can attract these bugs.
+Also, keep your yard free of fallen pine cones and debris, as these can attract conifer seed bugs.

 8. Maintain a Clean Home